 - learn preventive maintenance management best practices

 - assess preventive maintenance practices against world performers thanks to the online questionnaire functionality

-The evaluation uses the Wevalgo Preventive Maintenance Model
+The best practices are structured in the Wevalgo Preventive Maintenance Model

-Brief description of the questionnaire categories and areas
+Brief description of the best practices, categories and areas

 - Total productive maintenance: definition and communication of the principles, shared objectives, KPIs and collaboration between production and maintenance, autonomous maintenance...